hahwul/WebHackersWeapons/index.md

 - ruby
 ```

-1. Specify the directory to install.
+- First, Specify the directory to install.
 This is because there are tools that need to be installed as git clone.
-2. Select Your OS
+- Second, Select Your OS
-3. Choice app for install/update
+- Third, Choice app for install/update
-4. Click `Make`
+- Finally, Click `Make`